 - After OMHA receives the appellant’s complete SCF request package, OMHA will issue a confirmation notice to the appellant and CMS.
 The confirmation notice will include all of the appeals that will be subject to a settlement agreement if one is reached.

 - A pre-settlement conference call with the appellant, CMS, and the OMHA facilitators will be scheduled approximately four weeks after issuance of the confirmation notice.

 - A settlement conference will be scheduled approximately three to four weeks after the pre-settlement conference call is completed.

 - The settlement conference between the appellant and CMS will be conducted.

 - If a settlement agreement is reached, the appellant’s requests for ALJ hearing for the claims at issue will be dismissed.

-- If a settlement agreement is not reached, the appeals will return to the ALJ hearing process for adjudication in the order the request for hearing was received (for example, if you filed your request for hearing in October 2014, the request will be processed with other requests for hearing received in October 2014).
-If an appeal was already assigned to an ALJ, the appeal will return to the Judge’s docket.
+- If a settlement agreement is not reached, the appeals will return to the adjudication process in the order the request for hearing was received (for example, if you filed your request for hearing in October 2014, the request will be processed with other requests for hearing received in October 2014).
+If an appeal was already assigned to an OMHA adjudicator, the appeal will return to the adjudicator’s docket.